aditya-deepak1/resiliencyDemo/README.md

 # resiliencyDemo
-Demo application for explaining the internal workings of go context
+Demo application for explaining the internal workings of go context and resiliency.